Starz’s new show, The Serpent Queen, tells the story of Catherine de Medici’s life and reign in 16th-century France. In the first season,...

-In Woody Allen’s 2011 Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris.
-A time period which Owen’s character, Gil Pender, deems a “golden age of thinking.”
-In a previous article I showed you the filmmakers’ creations of the 20th century artists, here are the celebrities of the Belle Époque.
-Meet 19th century artists portrayed in Midnight in Paris!
+In Woody Allen’s 2011 Midnight in Paris, the main character, a nostalgic screenwriter finds himself transported back in time to Paris from the 1920s.
+This is a second article where we discuss the artists who appeared in the film.
+In the first article I showed you the filmmakers’ creations of 20th-century artists, here are the celebrities of the Belle Époque.
+Meet 19th-century Midnight in Paris artists!

-Adriana dreams of living in the late 19th century of Paris.
-A time synonymous with the Moulin Rouge, Montmartre, and such artists as Degas and Gauguin.
-(In turn, these artists believe the “time to be alive” was the Renaissance… are you able to see the trend?)
+Adriana dreams of living in late 19th-century Paris.
+A time synonymous with the Moulin Rouge, Montmartre, and such artists as Edgar Degas and Paul Gauguin (in turn, these artists believe the “time to be alive” was the Renaissance… Are you able to see the trend?).
 Though their inclusion in the film is left to the last minute, they are no less important than the main figures of Part 1 to this piece.
-They help Gil to see that he will always be yearning for a different time much like the other artists in the story.
+They help Gil to see that he will always be yearning for a different time much like the other Midnight in Paris artists.

 The below image still from the movie showcases a few things to note: the alcohol on the table is indicative of Toulouse-Lautrec’s rampant alcoholism.
 It is no surprise that he turned to alcohol in order to forget the pain he carried in his body.
 The artist, portrayed by Vincent Menjou Cortes, is depicted as short, rather timid in nature, alone, and focused.
 As far as appearances go, the actor looks much like the artist from the waist up.
 Below, a sample of the script shows how others perceived the artist.

 Since the inclusion of these three artists is left to the last part of the film, their depictions and characteristics are generalized.
-For example, in Degas’ case Gauguin asks, on behalf of Degas, portrayed by François Rostain, if Adriana wants to help design costumes for the ballet dancers.
+For example, in Degas’ case Gauguin asks, on his behalf, if Adriana wants to help design costumes for the ballet dancers.
 This reflects back to Degas’ heavy focus on the dancers in Paris during his active years in Paris.

-Eugène Henri Paul Gauguin, though born in France, spent time in Peru, France, Denmark, and Tahiti.
+Paul Gauguin, though born in France, spent time in Peru, Denmark, and Tahiti.
 He was enraptured by Asian and African cultures which shows in his work, also his work was considered to be more savage than that of his contemporaries.
-By the time depicted in the film, Gauguin had been married, had several children, and divorced.
+By the time depicted in the film, Gauguin had been married, had several children, and was divorced.

 Like Degas and Toulouse-Lautrec, Gauguin’s depiction (Olivier Rabourdin) is just as generalized.
 For instance, Gil asks him essentially why he is not in Tahiti at this exact moment.
-The artist responds that while he does in fact live there, that business in Paris called.
-(Gauguin spent his last few years in Tahiti, but had a brief stint back in Paris.)
+The artist responds that while he does in fact live there, but business in Paris called him (Gauguin spent his last few years in Tahiti, but had a brief stint back in Paris).

-One of the main differences between the portrayal of artists in the beginning and the end of the film is the generalization throughout.
+One of the main differences between the portrayal of the characters in Midnight in Paris as artists in the beginning and the end of the film is the generalization throughout.
 Because some artists, writers, or musicians only appeared briefly, it was about packing as much information as possible into a short scene.
 As a result, some of the nuances are lost to brevity.
 Perhaps Gil should travel back in time in another installment of Midnight in Paris.
 Or perhaps he should travel to the Renaissance, in “Midnight in Rome.”

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!